-Yes, it is always sensible to check your eyes frequently.
+Yes, it is always sensible to get your eyes checked frequently.
 Young adults between the age group 20-39 should have their eye checkups after every 3-5 years.
-Whereas grown-ups between the age group 40-64 should have their eye checkups after every 2-4 years.
-In case of senior citizens above 65 years of age, ophthalmic visit has to be once a year.
-Regardless of age groups, some individuals congregated under the category of high risk adults should also visit ophthalmologist once a year such as folks with diabetes, strong family history of glaucoma, persons with AIDS, etc.
+Whereas grown-ups between the age group of 40-64 should get their eye checkups done regularly after every 2-4 years.
+In case of senior citizens above 65 years of age, opthalmolic visit has to be once a year.
+Regardless of the age groups, some individuals are congregated under the category of high risk adults.
+They should also pay visit to the ophthalmologist once a year such as folks with diabetes, strong family history of glaucoma, persons with AIDS, etc.

 - Will working at a computer screen or sitting close to TV screen harm my eyes?

-No, there is not yet any scientific indication that these instruments release rays that can be dangerous to the eyes, however long working hours can be wearisome and hence it is often useful to take episodic breaks, looking off in the distance etc.
+No, there is no any scientific indication as yet that these instruments release rays that can be dangerous to the eyes, however long working hours can be wearisome and hence, it is often useful and advised to take episodic breaks, looking off in the distance etc.

 - Sometimes I notice dark patchy spots or floaters particularly on the white surface.
-Can this be the reason for me to worry?
+Can this be any reason to worry?

 - I have slowly found it harder to read without glasses.
 Why?

 The capability to focus the near objects declines with age and is referred to as presbyopia.
-The condition is recognized as the natural aging of the optic lens.
-The condition is often unalterable with conventional treatments; however, stem cell treatment for eyes can to some degree reverse the impairment naturally with complete stoppage of more progression.
+The condition is recognized as a natural aging of the optic lens.
+The condition is often unalterable with conventional treatments.
+However, stem cell treatment for eyes can reverse the impairment naturally to some extent with complete stoppage of more progression.